kennytilton/its-alive/README.md

 ```
 its-alive/test/tiltontec/its-alive/01_hellow_world.clj
 ```
+[I'll get this up on Clojars when I get to version 0.1.0.]

 If you are new to Clojure I recommend [Brave Clojure](http://www.braveclojure.com/).
 It covers everything from the tooling to getting started with the Emacs editor.

 ``` clojure